Soldier (Destiny's Child song): Music video

 The music video for "Soldier" was filmed by Norwegian director Ray Kay and was shot in black-and-white, becoming the band's first clip using that technique.
 It marked the first time the group worked with Kay.
 During an interview, they praised him for shooting the scenes in a fast and convenient way, further describing the experience as "wonderful".
-The video features cameo appearances by seven singers and rappers: Beyoncé's sister Solange Knowles, Lloyd, Bow Wow, Ginuwine, Ice Cube, WC and Young Jeezy.
+The video features cameo appearances by seven singers and rappers: Beyoncé's sister Solange Knowles, Luke James, Lloyd, Bow Wow, Ginuwine, Ice Cube, WC and Young Jeezy.

 The video opens with Destiny's Child walking between two rows of males intertwined with close-up shots of each member's face.
 T.I. appears rapping his part wearing a hat, sunglasses and chains.
 As the song progresses, the members are seen dancing along with the males in the background who also pose for the camera.
 During the middle of the video, the girls are seen walking with leashed dogs in their hands and Lil Wayne appears rapping his part afterwards.
 The camera focuses on each member during their solo part in the song as they perform a dance choreography and lip-sync the lyrics.
-During the end of the video, as the group sings the lines "known to carry big things", they rub the belly of Solange Knowles who was pregnant at the time of shooting.
+During the end of the video, as the group sings the lines "known to carry big things", they rub the belly of Solange Knowles, who was pregnant at the time of shooting.
 The clip ends with the girls holding the previously seen dogs in their hands.
 Throughout the visual, shots of three cars with different registrations are shown – a Cadillac from Georgia with the words "Da Durty", another car from New York City with the words "BK Style" and a third car from California with the word "Crenshaw".

 The music video was released on MTV on November 8, 2004.
 It is also featured on the DualDisc editions of the albums #1's and Destiny Fulfilled as well as on the bonus DVD of the Destiny Fulfilled Tour edition.
 VH1 aired the video during the program Pop-Up Video on November 11, 2011 along with trivial commentary.
-In 2013 it was included on the album Destiny's Child Video Anthology which contained every music video the group had filmed during their career.
+In 2013 it was included on the album Video Anthology which contained nearly every music video the group had filmed during their career.
 Vulture's Lindsay Weber described the clip as "camouflage-heavy".
 The video was nominated at the 2005 MTV Video Music Awards under the category of Best Group Video but lost to Green Day's "Boulevard of Broken Dreams" (2004).